Discover The Winery

 The vision was to join the expanding number of thriving grape-growers in Northern Michigan and produce fine wine.
 The property had everything you could ask for to grow excellent cool-climate fruit: well-drained sandy soil, southern exposure, good air drainage, and proper altitude.
 The resulting formula was a perfect fit for the birth of Shady Lane Cellars.

-Inspired by other like-minded growers who had pioneered vineyards in the region, the first 11 acres of vineyard was panted in 1989.
+Inspired by other like-minded growers who had pioneered vineyards in the region, the first 11 acres of vineyard was planted in 1989.

 Taste Wine in A Charming Chicken Coop